 In preparing the financial statements, the Board of Trustees is responsible on behalf of the Scheme for assessing the Scheme's ability to continue as a going concern.
-The Board of Trustees is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless there is an intention to liquidate the Scheme or to cease operations, or there is no realistic alternative but to do so.
+The Board of Trustees is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless the Board of Trustees intends to liquidate the Scheme or to cease operations, or has no realistic alternative but to do so.

-The Board of Trustees' responsibilities arise from the Financial Markets Conduct Act 2013 and clause 34 of the Scheme's Trust Deed.
+The Board of Trustees' responsibilities arise from the financial markets Conduct Act 2013 and clause 34 of the Scheme's Trust Deed.